 South Dakota has 155 school districts and 66 county governments.
 Most of these CAI's are classified as rural or frontier from a population perspective.
+There are 37 Indian schools that are also classified as public schools.
 The ability of these institutions to obtain objective, dependable technology advice is rare, and the expertise available on a local basis can be challenging for many of our CAI's.
 Our purpose is to provide an opportunity for these CAI's to get reliable technology advice.
 Unreliable technology is frustrating and costly.
 This program is a tremendous jump-start to those participating to ensure a more sustainable infrastructure.